Admission and evaluation

 Up to 3,000 people were placed under electronic surveillance in April 2017, including 359 people accused of being members of the Gülen movement.
 These people are being monitored from a center based in Istanbul.
 The Director General of Prisons and Detention Centers says the device can monitor up to 5,000 people.

-Penalty adjustments can be made during ongoing sentences
+Sentence adjustments can be granted during the incarceration

 In August 2016, the government announced that 38,000 prisoners would benefit from early release under judicial supervision.
 Many observers see this as a strategy of freeing up places for those arrested after the coup attempt in July.

 The number of people who were granted conditional release in 2016 is 81.

 Prisoners who show good conduct may be transferred to semi-open prisons at the end of their sentence.